-Before you turn on AirMap and find where you are, it's a good idea to learn about the different keys, the five Page screens and how they all work together.
-BUT, if you just can't wait to get outside, grab the batteries and turn to the one-page Quick Reference on page 31.
+Before you turn on the AirMap and find where you are, it's a good idea to learn about the different keys, the three Page screens and how they all work together.
+BUT, if you just can't wait to get outside, grab the batteries and turn to the one-page Quick Reference on page 39.